SensoftInc/spidar-sdk/docs/nic_date_time.rst

 - The date may not be set earlier than 2017-01-01.
 A VALUE_OUT_OF_RANGE error will be returned if the year or a combination of year and offset are set less than 2017.
 - If any of the fields are out of their normal range, a VALUE_OUT_OF_RANGE error will be returned.
 For example, if the requested month 15, or hour is 28.

-Invalid parameter format
+Invalid Parameter Format
 ------------------------
 (Status Code: 0011)

 An INVALID_PARAMETER_FORMAT error is returned if any of the input parameters have a type mismatch from the expected format

-GPR already running
+GPR Already Running
 -------------------
 (Status Code: 4004)